akhulbay/news-rest-service/README.md

 ## Notes

 For the news controller, it was necessary to create several GET requests with source_id and topic_id and there should be pagination.
 I combined all these queries into one by making a dynamic filter and adding pagination.

+_______

+## Statistical Task

+Every day at midnight, the system will make a statistical report.
+It is the amount of news for each source.
+If this is the first launch, the system will create the file itself, and if the file already exists, it will simply add records with the time indication there.